How Surge Energy Manages Their ARO Portfolio With Matidor

 Reporting

-Closure stage tracking visible on the map so the team can report program-wide progress by site status without compiling data from separate systems, directly addressing the visibility gap that made a $263M ARO program difficult to communicate to leadership.
+Closure stage tracking visible on the map so the team can report program-wide progress by site status without compiling data from separate systems.

 The Solution in Action